New York (magazine): The Cut

 The Cut launched on the New York website in 2008, edited by Amy Odell, to replace a previous fashion week blog, Show & Talk.
 In 2012 it became a standalone website, shifting focus from fashion to women's issues more generally.
 Stella Bugbee became editor-in-chief in 2017, and presided over a relaunch that appeared on August 21.
 The new site was designed for an enhanced mobile-first experience and to better reflect the topics covered.
 In January 2018, The Cut published Moira Donegan's essay revealing her as the creator of the controversial "Shitty Media Men" list, a viral but short-lived anonymous spreadsheet crowdsourcing unconfirmed reports of sexual misconduct by men in journalism.
 That August, the site also published "Everywhere and Nowhere," Lindsay Peoples's essay about the fashion industry's inhospitability to Black voices and points of view.
 In 2019, The Cut published an excerpt from E. Jean Carroll's book, What Do We Need Men For?
-A Modest Proposal, mostly about Donald J. Trump's sexual assault on her.
+A Modest Proposal, mostly about Donald Trump's sexual assault on her.
 In 2021, Peoples became the site's next editor-in-chief.
 The Cut also incorporates the pop-science rubric Science of Us, which previously existed as a standalone site.
-In 2024, 'The Cut' published an article in which a woman confessed to abusing and neglecting her pet cat, Lucky.
-Advocates took to social media by storm seeking justice for Lucky.